glowsai/docsite/docs/docs/17-auto-deploy-usage.md

 ![PixPin_2025-11-21_09-59-13](../docs-images/p17auto-deploy/09.png)

-Note that if the total number of instances started through this Auto Deploy has reached the **Maximum Number of Instances**, calling this mode will return an error code: `{"code": 1007, "msg": "deployment replica quota exceeded"}`.
+Note that if the total number of instances started through this Auto Deploy has reached the **Maximum Number of Instances**, requesting this mode will return an error code: `{"code": 1007, "msg": "deployment replica quota exceeded"}`.

 ### random Mode